-Get kids involved in the kitchen in this fun family recipe for sopes, a traditional Mexican dish that involves topping a thick homemade corn tortilla with beans, cheese and veggies.
+Get kids involved in the kitchen in this fun recipe for sopes, a traditional Mexican dish that involves topping a thick homemade corn tortilla with beans, cheese and veggies.

 - Prepare the vegetables into shapes to make faces.
 Cut the grape tomatoes in half lengthwise for eyes.
 Cut the peppers into strips for mouths.
 Cut the avocado into slices for ears.
 Shred the cabbage or carrot for hair.
 Grate or crumble the cheese for hair or beard.
 Place on cutting board in piles or in bowls for later assembly.